Current Gallery: Tudor & Elizabethan / tudorelizabethan211

 Disclaimer

 All intellectual property rights vests with the owner of the copyrighted material.
-Recycled Movie Costumes is not copying, distributing and using these materials except for entertainment purposes only and deems itself to be protected under the regulations of mandatory law (such as the right to quote), unless otherwise stated for certain material.
-We are happy to take down any material that the copyright owner/trademark owner feels is a violation of their statutory right.
-Before proceeding with the legal measures, we request the alleged aggrieved to contact us at submissions@recycledmoviecostumes.com for us to assist them with our cooperation.
+Recycled Movie Costumes is not copying, distributing or using these materials except for entertainment purposes only and deems itself to be protected under the regulations of mandatory law (such as the right to quote), unless otherwise stated.
+We are happy to remove any material that the copyright owner/trademark owner feels is a violation of their statutory right.
+Before proceeding with legal measures, contact us at submissions@recycledmoviecostumes.com for us to assist with our cooperation.

-The films/television shows/books and other media represented in the images on this website do not necessarily reflect the viewpoints of Recycled Movie Costumes.
-Said media may contain mature content.
-Viewer discretion is advised at all times.
+The films/television/books and other media represented in the images on this site do not necessarily reflect the viewpoints of Recycled Movie Costumes, and may contain mature content.
+Viewer discretion is advised, and a service such as VidAngel that filters objectionable content from films and television is recommended.
+See our full list of suggested websites for navigating content in film, television and books here.

 Leave a Comment